emojicode/emojicode.github.io/src/reference/the-s-package.md

 The s package can be compared to what’s called standard library in other programing languages.
 It provides some of the most important classes to write meaningful programs.
 Another characteristic of standard libraries is that the programming language could theoretically be used without them, which is also the case with Emojicode’s s package.

->!H This chapter only introduces the three most important classes although there are many more.
+>!H This chapter only introduces the most important classes although there are many more.
 >!H
 >!H You can browse the whole API of the s package [here](../packages/s/).